gigasquid/gigasquid.github.io/source/_posts/2014-07-27-cljoure-x-men.markdown

 Luke was a teenager when his powers came to him.
 His mother always complained that he was lazy.
 It was true, he did prefer to sleep until noon.
 He also had a habit of putting everything off to the last minute, like saving all his papers for the night before they were due.
 One day, though, he noticed something very strange.
 He could start to see the future.
 Well not really “see” it.
 But he could see the infinite possibilities  of the future.
 Not very far into the future, but enough.
 It was a few milliseconds at first.
 But now it was up to a full second.
 He checked the Clojure Docs as soon as he realized his gift.
 It was lazy evaluation and power to deal with infinite sequences.

 ## Spress
 Spress, whose real name is Emily, came into her power early.
 She was only 5 years old.
 Her mother had taken her to a farm to visit with the animals.
 Her mother had pointed at the cow and told her daughter that it said “Moo”.
 Then, at the horse, saying “Neigh”.
-Spress smiled at pointed at a bucket and said “cow”.
+Spress smiled and  pointed at a bucket and said “cow”.
 Her mother shook her head at her, but Spress only smiled bigger.
 She said “cow” again.
 Then, suddenly, the bucked went “Moo”.
 She was immediately taken to the Clojure X-Men school, where they identified her power as protocols.
 She trained her power and now is so good at solving the “expression problem”, she is known as “Spress”.

 ## Multi